BrianLipscombe/SkyViewMRI/README.md

 [View the live project here.](https://htmlpreview.github.io/?https://github.com/BrianLipscombe/SkyViewMRI/blob/master/index.html)

 This is Brian Lipscombe's first Milestone Project at [Code Institute](https://codeinstitute.net).
+It was built using HTML5 and CSS3 in Gitpod.
+It is based on Project Idea 0, providing value to users to address a specific real or imagined need.
+It is intended to showcase a unique Magnetic Resonance Imaging facility with advanced and custom equipment that offers patients unable to complete traditional MRI exams due to obesity and/or claustrophobia, a way to achieve accurate diagnoses in the most comfortable and efficient manner.
+It is also designed to offer physicians a safer and more effective option to consider when ordering MRI exams for patients who fall within these categories, due to the high probability for expedited treatment.

 ## User Experience (UX)